Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/GraphicStyles.md

+---
+title: GraphicStyles
+---
 # GraphicStyles

 `app.activeDocument.graphicStyles`

 #### Description

-A collection of [GraphicStyle](./GraphicStyle.md) objects in a document.
+A collection of [GraphicStyle](.././GraphicStyle) objects in a document.

 ---